 “I received a discharge upgrade or correction, but my upgrade came in the form of a DD215, and I want an updated DD214.”

-The monthly amount you will pay each month (the premium rate) depends on a few different factors:
+The monthly amount you were required to pay each month (the premium rate) depended on a few different factors:

 - Your age

 Check out VA Pamphlet 29-9 for information on the premium rates and policies.
 (Be advised, this document is the most current document posted on the VA’s website and was last revised in May 2012.)